cephyn/questable.app/refactoring_plans/automated_social_media_posting_plan.md

 *   Increase visibility and discovery of quest cards.
 *   Drive user engagement and traffic to the application.
 *   Provide a consistent social media presence.
-*   Start with Bluesky integration and expand to other platforms (X, Instagram) in subsequent phases.
+*   Start with Bluesky integration and expand to other platforms (X, Instagram, Threads.net) in subsequent phases.

 ## 3. Scope